Real world training and advice from the professionals behind the scenes!

 Lucille DiCampli's career has spanned the spectrum of dance as a professional dancer, choreographer, producer, and agent in New York, Boston, and Los Angeles.
 Several, Lucille opened the New York division of McDonald Selznick Associates and is currently directing the agency.
 MSA represents some of the finest choreography and dance talent in the world ... [read more]

-Students who have registered and paid for the workshop, but withdraw prior to March 29, 2013 are entitled to a full refund less an administrative fee of $25.00.
-No refunds will be given after March 29.
+Students who have registered and paid for the workshop, but withdraw on or before June 13, 2014, are entitled to a full refund less an administrative fee of $25.00.
+No refunds will be given after this date.